Vengeful Heart: Plot

-The story starts as Son takes his newly wife Linh on a vacation after her heart transplant.
-After the transplant, Linh keeps encountering unexplainable incidents and dreaming about a strange house located in the countryside of Da Lat.
-49 days later, she sleepwalks to the grave of Phuong at an isolated area, where she meets Tam who is Phuong's husband.
-Tam brings Linh back to his house while waiting for Son to pick Linh up after informing him, Linh comes to realize this is the house which she has kept dreaming about.
-Entering the house, she meets Phuong's mother, Ms. Le and Cu Hu, a friend of Phuong and Tam.
-Son comes to pick Linh up and in the midst of talking, it is revealed that the heart which had been transplanted for Linh is from Phuong, Ms. Le's daughter and Tam's wife.
-Ms. Le gets emotional and invites both of them to stay at their house to join her late daughter's 49-day ceremony.
+Newly wedded couple Son and Linh go on a vacation.
+After her heart transplant, Linh keeps encountering unexplainable phenomena and dreaming about a strange house located in the countryside of Da Lat.
+One day, she sleepwalks to the grave of a woman named Phuong, where she meets Phuong's husband Tam.

+Tam brings Linh back to his house and calls Son to inform him of his wife's whereabouts.
+Linh realizes this is the house in her dream.
+In the house she meets Phuong's mother, Ms. Le, and Cu Hu, a friend of Phuong and Tam.
+It is revealed that the heart which had been transplanted for Linh is from Phuong.
+As Son comes to pick Linh up, Ms. Le invites both of them to stay at their house to join her late daughter's 49-day ceremony.